 Working at heights is a high risk activity and a leading cause of death and serious injury in Australia.

-- 359 workers were killed following a fall from a height—11% of all workers killed over this period.
+- 122 workers were killed following a fall from heights.

 A PCBU has specific obligations under the model WHS Regulations to manage the risk, as far as is reasonably practicable, of someone falling from one level to another.
 This includes requirements to: